gsoft-inc/wl-squide/docs/getting-started/create-host.md

 To learn more about this async boundary and the `bootstrap.tsx` file, read the following [article](https://dev.to/infoxicator/module-federation-shared-api-ach#using-an-async-boundary).
 !!!

-Then, instanciate the shell [Runtime](/references/runtime/runtime-class.md) and [register the remote module](/references/registration/registerRemoteModules.md) (the remote module application will be configured in the [next section](create-remote-module.md)):
+Then, instanciate the shell [Runtime](/references/runtime/runtime-class.md) and [register the remote module](/references/registration/registerRemoteModules.md) (the configuration of the remote module will be covered in the [next section](create-remote-module.md)):

 ```tsx !#12-14,17 host/src/bootstrap.tsx
 import { createRoot } from "react-dom/client";